gl-rtm/chatui/README.md

     $ npm install
     ```

-4. Add authentication and analytics to the project with the default options:
+4. Add authentication, storage and analytics to the project with the default options:

     ```bash
     $ amplify add auth
+	$ amplify add storage
     $ amplify add analytics
     ```